wildfly/quickstart/h2-console/README.md

 This quickstart depends on the deployment of the 'greeter' quickstart.
 Before running this quickstart, see the [greeter README](../greeter/README.md) file for details on how to deploy it.

-You can verify the deployment of the `greeter` quickstart by accessing the following URL: <http://localhost:8080/jboss-as-greeter>
+You can verify the deployment of the `greeter` quickstart by accessing the following URL: <http://localhost:8080/wildfly-greeter>

-Note: Unlike most of the quickstarts, this one requires JBoss AS 7.1.x or later.
+Note: Unlike most of the quickstarts, this one requires JBoss WildFly.1.x or later.

 Deploy the H2 Console
 ------------------------

-This quickstart comes bundled with a version of the H2 Console built for JBoss Enterprise Application Platform 6 and JBoss AS 7.
+This quickstart comes bundled with a version of the H2 Console built for JBoss WildFly.
 The changes that have been made to the stock console are described below.

 Deploy the console by copying the `QUICKSTART_HOME/h2-console/h2console.war` to the `$JBOSS_HOME/standalone/deployments` directory.